edgedb/easy-edgedb/README.md

 }
 ```

 This new ship that Dracula is on is called the `Czarina Catherine` (a Czarina is a Russian queen).
 Let's use that to insert a few visits from the ships we know.
-You'll remember that the other ship was called The Demeter and left from Varna to London.
+You'll remember that the other ship was called The Demeter and left from Varna towards London.

 But first we'll insert a new `Ship` and two new places (`City`s) so we can link them.
 We know the name of the ship and that there is one coffin in it: Dracula's last coffin.
 But we don't know about the crew, so we'll just insert this information: